ProDefense/LLOLBAS/README.md

 libraries which exist on target Windows system.
 These findings can then be cross referenced with the intent of the user; whether the intent is to execute commands, download files, or even upload files, this tool will help you find the right file to do so!
-This was inspired by [LLOLBAS](https://lolbas-project.github.io).
+This was inspired by [LOLBAS](https://lolbas-project.github.io).

 `LLOLBAS` is a local implementation of the popular LOLBAS (Living off the Land with Binaries and Scripts).
 The idea is to allow a user to use LLOLBAS locally and with a curated list of applications from what files exist on a target system.
-The program then will host this local instance of LLOLBAS locally using flask to allow further inspection of each file the program saw.
+The program then will host this local instance of LOLBAS locally using flask to allow further inspection of each file the program saw.

 ## Getting Started